2019 NSREC Short Course

-On behalf of the 2017 IEEE Nuclear and Space Radiation Effects Conference (NSREC) Committee, I cordially invite you to attend the 38th IEEE NSREC Short Course.
-An outstanding group of technical experts will provide an overview of radiation hardness assurance topics required for designing and evaluating a wide variety of spacecraft and instrument systems – from macro to nano.
+On behalf of the 2019 IEEE Nuclear and Space Radiation Effects Conference (NSREC) Committee, I invite you to attend the 40th IEEE NSREC Short Course.
+An outstanding group of technical experts will provide an overview of Single Event Effects including mechanisms and rates, advanced techniques for measuring SEE, and challenges posed by advanced technologies.

 Short Course Chairman

-This short course is intended for system designers, radiation effects engineers, component specialists, and other technical and management personnel who are involved in developing reliable systems designed to operate in radiation environments.
+This short course is intended for radiation effects engineers and scientists, component specialists, systems designers, and other technical and management personnel who are involved in developing reliable systems to operate in environments susceptible to SEE.
 It provides a unique opportunity for IEEE NSREC attendees to benefit from the expertise of the instructors, along with a critical review of state-of-the-art knowledge in the field.
 Electronic copies of detailed course notes will be provided at registration.

-For those interested in Continuing Education Units (CEUs), there will be an open-book exam at the end of the course.
-The course is valued at 0.6 CEUs, and is endorsed by the IEEE and by the International Association for Continuing Education and Training (IACET).
+For those interested in Continuing Education Units (CEUs), an open book exam will be held at the end of the course.
+The course, endorsed by the IEEE and by the International Association for Continuing Education and Training (IACET), is valued at 0.6 CEUs.

 PART I – BASICS OF SINGLE EVENT EFFECT MECHANISMS AND PREDICTIONS